kareemEldesouki25/SU2_Assignments_GSoC_2026-KareemEldesouki/Assignment 5: Addition of new volume output/README.md

 * $R$ is the specific gas constant.
 * $T$ is the static temperature.

 For air at standard conditions (~15°C), this evaluates to approximately **340 m/s**, which is confirmed by the simulation results.
 The SU2 compressible flow solver already computes this quantity internally at every node.

-The task was to expose this pre-computed value through the output infrastructure.
+In SU2, the speed of sound is typically calculated within the fluid model classes.
+For a compressible RANS simulation, this is handled in `src/models/fluid_model.cpp` (or specifically `CIdGas::GetSoundSpeed` for ideal gases).

 ---